 To understand how loud is too loud, it helps to know the concept of "duration-level trade off."

-Hearing damage is a factor of how loud the sound is and how long one is exposed.
-The louder the noise, the less time we can safely spend exposed to it unprotected.
-The longer the exposure, the softer the volume level we can safely tolerate.
+Hearing damage is a factor of how loud the sound is and how long the exposure is.
+The louder the noise, the less time you should spend exposed to it unprotected.

 Workplace limits for noise levels in Canada

-Noise protection is available in multiple styles, such as ear plugs (worn in the canal) or ear muffs (over the canal) — or both!
-The best type of hearing protection is the kind that gives you the noise reduction needed and allows you to wear them consistently throughout the work day.
+Noise protection is available in many styles, such as ear plugs (worn in the canal) or ear muffs (over the canal) — or both!
 Each workplace will have different communication and noise reduction requirements.

 Get help near you

 Noise in the workplace is a serious hazard and affects many Canadians every year.
-Hearing tests, noise protection and hearing conservation strategies are key to reducing noise-induced hearing loss.
-For those already living with hearing loss, hearing aids are valuable tools that can help one reconnect with their social and physical world.
+Hearing tests, noise protection and hearing conservation strategies are key to reducing NIHL.

-To find a local hearing care professional, search our Find a Clinic section to schedule an appointment with a hearing clinic in your area.
+To find a hearing care professional, book an appointment at a hearing clinic near you.